crypdick/dossier/README.md

 logger2 = get_logger(session_id="main")
 assert logger is logger2  # True!

-# Force a new session:
+# Log to logs/main_NEW_TIMESTAMP/
 logger3 = get_logger(session_id="main", force_new=True)
 ```

-This also means that you that the sessions are isolated from each other by using different session_ids.
+Sessions are isolated from each other by using different session_ids.

 ## Custom Processors